 - Bankruptcy of your travel provider

 In general, there are two types of Cancel for Work Reasons Travel Insurance benefits that are important for a cruise traveler: Rescinded Vacation and Lay Off.

-The other concern is in the event of a lay-off or redundancy.
-Provided that the individual is not at fault, the best cruise travel insurance plans will provide 100% compensation.
-There will be a minimum period of service required at the employer – the best policies only require 12 months.
-More restrictive policies require 36 months of service before redundancy travel cover kicks in.
+The other concern is a lay-off or downsizing.
+Provided that the individual is not at fault, the best cruise travel insurance plans offer 100% compensation.
+However, you must have worked there for a minimum period to qualify.
+The best policies only require 12 months.
+More restrictive policies require 36 months of service before this benefit kicks in.

 Cancel for any Reason Cruise Trip Insurance

-Let’s take a moment to review how regular travel cover will work for health reasons.
+Let’s take a moment to review how standard travel benefits work for health reasons.

 Trip Cancellation Policy Language